 Baked Eggs for Breakfast, brunch or dinner.
 Mexican Style.
 Eggs are tucked into a beautiful spicy tomato sauce for this cast iron skillet one pan treat.
 A Mexican breakfast recipe that’s healthy but feels like a rich treat.
-A recipe you’ll want to make over and over again.
+Mexican baked eggs is a recipe you’ll want to make over and over again.

 I’m one of those people who wake up hungry.
 What does that mean to you?
 I really need a breakfast recipe that comes together pretty quickly, or I’ll eat a half bag of potato chips while waiting.
 Oh yes, it’s true.